 You may have heard of the traditional 20% down payment guideline, which helps you avoid paying private mortgage insurance (PMI) on applicable loan programs.
-Additionally, a higher down payment can sometimes result in better loan terms which may translate into lower monthly mortgage payments.
+Additionally, a higher down payment can sometimes result in better loan terms (such as a lower interest rate) which may translate into lower monthly mortgage payments.

-You can likely expect to pay an estimated 2-5% of your home price for closing costs, and save accordingly.
-For example, if you buy a home that costs $150,000, you may be required to pay between $3,000 and $7,000 in closing costs.
+You can likely expect to pay an estimated 2% to 5% of your home price for closing costs, and save accordingly.
+For example, if you buy a home that costs $300,000, you may be required to pay between $6,000 and $15,000 in closing costs.

 If you are moving for work reasons, check with your company to see if they offer a relocation package to help cover some or all of the moving costs.

 New Furniture and Appliances